-- Ensure a calm and supportive school environment, where positive learning can take place and individuals and our Christian community can flourish. - Support young pupils to value themselves, others, society and their environment. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Encourage pupils to take control of their own behaviour from a therapeutic approach. - Assist staff in managing challenging behaviours while maintaining our Christian ethos. - Support students to understand God's word and how it can guide us in our life and behaviour choices. - Minimise the risk of accusations of improper conduct.
+- Ensure a calm and supportive school setting, where positive learning can take place and both individuals and our Christian community can 'flourish'. - Recognise and celebrate the 'unique' and 'wonderful' in each member of our school community. - Embed the words Respect, Commitment and Empathy when rewarding and dealing with behaviour (Appendix A outlines what these virtues look like in the classroom) - Use as many opportunities to 'Push the positive' within our school environment. - Support pupils to value themselves, others, society and their environment. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Encourage pupils to take control of their own behaviour from a therapeutic approach. - Assist staff in managing challenging behaviours while maintaining our Christian ethos. - Support students to understand how God's word can guide us in our life and the behaviour choices we make. - Minimise the risk of accusations of improper conduct.